noga-dev/rndao-website/README.md

 A starting point for the RNDAO website.

 ## :construction_worker: Contributing
-The site was stood up in 3 days, so the code is a little messy.
-I've done a good chunk of responsive work.
-Mobile is pretty good but there's still some bits to do on tablet & laptop screens.
+The site was initially stood up in 3 days, so the code is a little messy.

 If you'd like to contribute, (while the repo is private) please contact @luxumbra for access.
 When / if it goes public, you can fork the repo and submit a PR.